felipecbarbosa/felipecbarbosa.github.io/livros-profissionais.md

 35. The Art of Business Value
 36. Beyond the Core: Expand Your Market Without Abandoning Your Roots
 37. Demand-Side Sales 101: Stop Selling and Help Your Customers
+38. Good Strategy / Bad Strategy: The difference and why it matters

 <h2 id="comportamento-analise">Comportamento e Análise</h2>